ShashankTrevonix/digital-credentials-vphone/README.md

 ### For End Users
 1. Click "Start Verification" button
-2. Scan the displayed QR code with your NatWest mobile app
+2. Scan the displayed QR code with your Digital Wallet App
 3. Complete biometric verification in the app
 4. Select and consent to share required credentials
 5. Wait for verification completion